Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 Again, unfortunately we're not in a position at this point to give you specific numbers.
 But we have indicated and continue to have strong conviction that the incremental margin profile on the growth will continue to improve.
 So, by no means, do we believe that 20% is the best we can do on incremental sales both in backlog and in market recovery.

-That's a lot dependent on where the growth come from, which segments, which parts of the business, but also the fact that – the major launches we refreshed, the two largest platforms in the company have refreshed on their own (38:20.) major launches within about a 12-month to 18-month window.
+That's a lot dependent on where the growth come from, which segments, which parts of the business, but also the fact that – the major launches we refreshed, the two largest platforms in the company have refreshed and undergone major launches within about a 12-month to 18-month window.
 When we look at 2018, those launches will be behind us.
 We really expect to have better yield and return on sales going forward.
 So, we have conviction that the margin profile can continue to improve in this business as we convert our backlog and see our markets do even better.

 Justin Long - Stephens, Inc.